Eshan05/MT-Receipts/docs/Multi-tenancy.md

 5. User sees: "Your organization is pending approval"
 6. Super admin approves
 7. Organization status → active
-8. User can now log in and use the system
+8. User can now log in and use the system at /aces
 ```

 ### Flow 2: Existing User Joins Another Organization